Preparing an Advance Medical Directive in NC

 - A declaration of an anatomical gift—Through an advance directive, anyone 18 or older may state his or her intent to donate organs or tissues for transplant or donate his or her body for medical research and education after death.
 Organ donation can be a difficult decision for a family to make regarding a loved one.
 But you can take the burden off your family by expressing your preferences in a declaration of an anatomical gift.
 By North Carolina law, all hospitals in North Carolina must notify the appropriate organ and tissue recovery agencies when an organ donor has passed away or is near death.

 Advance medical directives are legal documents that have certain requirements including the requirement to be witnessed.
 Before you write an advance health care directive, it is helpful to think about your values and feelings about quality of life.
 Are there certain situations that seem worse than death?
-If so, it is important that health care providers are aware of your wishes.
+If so, health care providers must be aware of your wishes.